CederGroupHub/alabos/README.md

 ## Documents

-It is temporarily hosted on my private website: https://alab.yuxingfei.top
+It is temporarily hosted on my personal domain: [`https://alab.yuxingfei.top`](https://alab.yuxingfei.top)

 Username and password are required to access the document.